BrianHanke/lentil-bhgc/LentilDevelopersGuide.md

 The first major update to Arnold after Lentil was open-sourced was changes to the _critsec_ code.
 This is a simple change to make: have a look at the CryptomatteArnold 1.2.1 release and change Lentil to match what they did, updating `AiCritSec` to `AtMutex`.

+## Arnold 7.3.5.0

+Arnold now ships with a built-in version of Cryptomatte.
+There's no longer any need for _cryptomatte.dll_.
+Lentil seems to still work just fine, but there's a possibility the Cryptomatte change will cause problems in some cases.
+Will need a lot of user testing to find any issues.

 ## Arnold 7.3.0.0

 This should build no problem with pre-7.3 Lentil code.